bmc/scalasti/index.md

 * reduces or eliminates the temptation to put business logic in the template.

+## Why Scalasti?

-However, StringTemplate's API is Java-centric.
+StringTemplate's API is Java-centric.
 It relies on `java.util.Collection` classes, such as `java.util.Map` and `java.util.List`;
 these classes are clumsy to use in Scala, compared to their Scala counterparts.
 Worse, by default, StringTemplate uses Java Bean semantics to access object field values.